Phyllostachys/url-titles/README.md

-# url_titles
+# url-titles
-Small utility to get page titles from list of urls.
+Small utility to get page title tags from a list of urls.